 Atlassian Cloud OAuth Single Sign-On (SSO) with Salesforce

-With Jira OAuth Single Sign-On (SSO) for Atlassian Cloud, you can securely log in to Jira Cloud using your Salesforce credentials.
-This app allows you to perform seamless Single Sign-On (SSO) into your Atlassian Access or Jira/Confluence Cloud accounts using your existing OAuth Provider credentials.
+With Jira OAuth Single Sign-On (SSO) for Atlassian Cloud, you can securely log in to Atlassian Cloud using your Salesforce credentials.
+This app allows you to implement seamless Single Sign-On (SSO) for Atlassian Cloud accounts using existing Salesforce credentials.

 Pre-requisites

-Atlassian Guard is an additional subscription applied across the Atlassian Cloud products like Jira Software, Jira Service Management, Jira Work Management, Confluence, and Bitbucket.
-It is needed for Single Sign-On (SSO) or any Cloud Service that comes under Atlassian Guard.
+Atlassian Guard is an additional subscription applied across the Atlassian Cloud products, like Jira Software, Jira Service Management, Jira Work Management, Confluence, and Bitbucket.
+It is needed for Single Sign-On (SSO) or any Cloud Service across Atlassian Cloud products. -

-The first step of Atlassian Guard starts with the Domain Verification process to enforce SSO on the managed user accounts.
+Atlassian Guard requires the Domain Verification process to enforce SSO on the managed user accounts.
 This process verifies that you own a valid domain for managing the user accounts and use the same domain name for the email addresses.

 Download and Installation